 Todd Pittenger - January 9, 2017 11:00 am

 In conjunction with the biggest weekends of football games of the year, Salina’s biggest weekend efforts of the year to gather food for the hungry are underway.
-The 2016 Souper Bowl of Hope has started.
+The 2017 Souper Bowl of Hope is here.

-The Souper Bowl is an effort of Salina churches and businesses to gather cans of soup.
+The Souper Bowl of Hope is an effort of Salina churches and businesses to gather cans of soup.
 The soup is donated to five organizations that feed the hungry.
 Those organizations include:

 - Salina Emergency Aid Food Bank

 - Salina Rescue Mission

 - Domestic Violence Association of Central Kansas